Flirty Four-Flushers

 Flirty Four-Flushers is a 1926 comedy silent film produced by Mack Sennett and starred by Eddie Cline and Billy Bevan.
 Carl Harbaugh wrote the reelers of the film.
 It was distributed by Pathé.
 It was released on December 26, 1926.

 Peaches and Plumbers gave Bevan a chance to display his acting talent, and also both films were an even better showcase for Madeline Hurlock.

 Locations included Palisades Park, Ocean Blvd., Santa Monica, Hotel St. Catherine, Avalon and Catalina.
 It is a remake of A Summer Tragedy (1910) and it is based on O. Henry.
 Ruth Hiatt was originally considered for a role.

+Plot

+After winning an essay contest, a waitress decides to transform her appearance and visit a luxurious resort with the intention of marrying a wealthy man.